Ninja-Squad/ninja-squad.github.com/_posts/2022-04-21-strictly-typed-forms-angular.md

 but as TypeScript doesn't know _if_  and _how_ you are going to call `.reset()`, the inferred type is nullable.

-You can tweak this behavior if you use the new option introduced in Angular v13.2: `initialValueIsDefault` (see [our blog post](/2022/01/27/what-is-new-angular-13.2) for more details).
+You can tweak this behavior if you use the option `nonNullable` (which replaces the new option introduced in Angular v13.2 `initialValueIsDefault`, see [our blog post](/2022/01/27/what-is-new-angular-13.2) for more details).
 With this option, you get rid of the null value if you want to!
 On one hand, this is very handy if your application uses `strictNullChecks`.
 But on the other hand, this is quite verbose, as you currently have to set this option _on every field_ (this might change in the future):

     registerForm = new FormGroup({
-      login: new FormControl<string>('', { validators: Validators.required, initialValueIsDefault: true }),
+      login: new FormControl<string>('', { validators: Validators.required, nonNullable: true }),
       passwordGroup: new FormGroup({
-        password: new FormControl('', { validators: Validators.required, initialValueIsDefault: true }),
+        password: new FormControl('', { validators: Validators.required, nonNullable: true }),
-        confirm: new FormControl('', { validators: Validators.required, initialValueIsDefault: true })
+        confirm: new FormControl('', { validators: Validators.required, nonNullable: true })
       }),
-      rememberMe: new FormControl<boolean>(false, { validators: Validators.required, initialValueIsDefault: true })
+      rememberMe: new FormControl<boolean>(false, { validators: Validators.required, nonNullable: true })
     }); // incredibly verbose version, that yields non-nullable types

 Or you can use `NonNullableFormBuilder`.